xaynetwork/xaynet/README.md

 ## The case for writing this framework in Rust

 Rust has definitely potential as a host language for machine learning itself.
 But, above, we already insisted on giving developers freedom of choice here.
 Hence, we selected Rust for other reasons.

 Our framework for federated learning is not a framework for machine learning as such.
 Rather, it supports the *federation* of machine learning that takes place on possibly heterogenuous devices and where use cases involve *many* such devices.

 The programming language in which this framework is written should therefore give us strong support for the following:
-- [**Compiles and runs “everywhere”**] The language should *not* require its own runtime and code should compile on a wide range of devices.
+- **Compiles and runs "everywhere":** The language should *not* require its own runtime and code should compile on a wide range of devices.
-- [**Memory and Concurreny Safety**] Code that compiles should be both memory safe and free of data races.
+- **Memory and Concurreny Safety:** Code that compiles should be both memory safe and free of data races.
-- [**Secure communication**] State of the art cryptography should be available in vetted implementations.
+- **Secure communication:** State of the art cryptography should be available in vetted implementations.
-- [**Asynchronous communication**] Abstractions for asynchronous communication should exist that make federated learning scale.
+- **Asynchronous communication:** Abstractions for asynchronous communication should exist that make federated learning scale.
-- [**Fast and functional**] The language should offer functional abstractions but also compile code into fast executables.
+- **Fast and functional:** The language should offer functional abstractions but also compile code into fast executables.

 Rust is one of the very few choices of modern programming languages that meet these requirements:
 - Its concepts of *Ownership* and *Borrowing* make it both memory and concurreny safe.
 - It has a strong and static type discipline and traits, which describe shareable functionality of a type.